In the 1950's, 60's and 70's All-Nation manufactured or supplied kits and parts to a large segment of the 'O' Scale model railroading hobby.

 running locomotive required a minimum 32" track radius.
 It was 11⅙" long, 3⅞" high, 2 11/16" wide and weighed 5˝ lbs.
 The complete

 2-rail kit was $56.25, while the 3-rail kit sold for $60.50.
 The 4-6-2 Pacific by All-Nation was also offered in 2-rail or 3-rail, for AC or

 DC operation, and in either complete kit, as a separate mechanism, or boiler & cab assembly only, or tender only.
 It required minimum radius curves of

 36", weighed 6˝ lbs., was 12¾" long, almost 4" high, and 2 11/16" wide.
 Drawbar pull was 20.8 ounces.
 The complete 2-rail kit was $69.50

 while the 3-rail kit was $73.75.

-In 1959 Jim Wilson retired, selling the hobby side of the business to an employee named Bob Colson.
+In 1959 Jim Wilson and his wife Leighia retired, selling the hobby side of the business to long time employee Bob Colson.

 to restart manufacturing of the line which included the F units, diesel switcher, Varney derived steamers

 and many freight car kits.
 Colson produced the line through the early 1970's with many additions and improvements including newer motors,